When it comes to making the decision to be fitted for hearing aids, you may be wondering, “Can I get by with wearing a hearing aid in just one ear?”

 Temporary Versus Permanent Hearing Loss

-It’s important to first determine whether your hearing loss is temporary or permanent.
+It’s essential first to determine whether your hearing loss is temporary or permanent.
 This can be answered by a qualified professional following a thorough examination.
-If your hearing loss is attributable to any of the following situations, it’s likely temporary.
+If your hearing loss is attributable to any of the following situations, it’s likely only temporary.

 - Wax build-up that can be remedied in a clinical setting